moigagoo/climate/README.md

   echo "done!"
 ```

-Finally, run the app by calling ``parseCommands`` with your commands:
+3. Parse the command line by calling ``parseCommands``:

 ```nim
 # git.nim
 quit parseCommands(commands)
 ```

-See the full example in ``demo`` folder.
+See the complete example in ``demo`` folder.

 ## Sugar

 To make it easier to work with arguments and options, Climate offers `arg(Context)`, `args(Context)`, and `opt(Context)` templates in `climate/sugar` module.

-`arg` checks that the command has been invoked with exactly one argument and captures its value; if the command was invoked with zero or more than one arguments, the fallback code is executed:
+- `arg` checks that the command has been invoked with exactly one argument and captures its value; if the command was invoked with zero or more than one arguments, the fallback code is executed:

 ```nim
 proc start*(context: Context): int =